rdpoor/mu/README.md

 ## changelog

+* Wrote SpliceStreams that acts like SequenceStream, but stops output of the previous stream when the next stream starts.
 * 2014-05-09: test/test_rt_player runs a bare-bones RtPlayer in order
 to look for memory leaks.
 Ran it for 6 hours.
 None detected.
 * 2014-05-08: modified mune20 run run in non-real-time (i.e. as fast